Gringo Rio Interviews … Foreigners living in Rio de Janeiro

 Which one do you prefer: Búzios, Paraty or Ilha Grande?

-I always like small colonial villages like Paraty and the nature around it is beautiful.
+I’ve always liked small colonial villages like Paraty and the nature around it is beautiful.
 I found the hikes on Ilha Grande very nice.
-Buzios did not touch my heart so much.
+Búzios did not touch my heart so much.

 Other things to do around Brazil/Rio?

-I really like the experience of walking the Petropolis – Teresopolis hike.
+I really like the experience of walking the Petropólis-Teresópolis hike.
 You can do this in 2 or 3 days.
-Also Inhotim, a Park with contemporary art is very worth it the visit, especially if you combine it with the beautiful city of Ouro preto.
+Also Inhotim in the state of Minas Gerais, it’s a park with contemporary art, very worth it the visit, especially if you combine your trip with a visit to the beautiful city of Ouro Preto.

 Did you already go to any other state in Brazil?
 How was it?
 Did you liked it?